raahulsaxena/raahulsaxena/README.md

 - 👋 Hi, I’m **Rahul Saxena**, a CS Grad Student at University of Massachusetts Amherst.
 - 👀 I’m interested in computer vision, natural language processing and applications of ML in audio.
 - 🌱 I’m solving the leetcode problems, and doing projects related to my interests.
+I'm always seeking to **really** understand whatever I'm working on.
 - 💞️ I’m looking to collaborate on innovative ML projects that push the boundaries of what’s possible in AI.
 - 📫 **LinkedIn**: linkedin.com/in/raahulsaxena | **X**: @raahul_saxena
 - 😄 Pronouns: he/him